What Is PEARL Home Solar Certification And Why You Should Have One

 In the end, using a Pearl Advantage Contractor allows consumers to rest easy, knowing that they are getting the best and most reliable product available from a reputable contractor.
 Additionally, after the contractor has completed installation, they provide a Pearl Certification report and documentation for appraisal as an extra benefit to the client.

 Mountain View Solar is your local Pearl Advantage Contractor.
-With the installation of any solar power or energy storage system, customers will receive a Pearl Solar Certification for their array.
+With the installation of any solar power or energy storage system, customers will receive a Pearl Solar Certification for their array upon request.
 Not only are they getting enhanced efficiency for their home from a contractor that they can trust, but they are also getting documentation that will enhance the value of their home.